 Diopter adjustments: adjusting the viewfinder to your eyesight

-The majority of cameras with optical and electronic viewfinders allow you to make adjustments to the viewfinder’s focus to match your vision.
+Most cameras with optical and electronic viewfinders allow you to adjust the viewfinder’s focus to match your vision.
 Known as diopter adjustment, it’s a critical step in ensuring that your view through the finder is clear and not blurry.1Diopters correct for minor near- and far-sightedness; they don’t compensate for astigmatism.

 How to correctly set the diopter adjustment

-3. With a finger on the diopter adjustment control, look through the viewfinder and point the camera towards a bright, featureless subject, such as a light wall or ceiling, or the blue or overcast sky.
+- With a finger on the diopter adjustment control, look through the viewfinder and point the camera towards a bright, featureless subject, such as a light wall or ceiling or the blue or overcast sky.

-5. Adjust the diopter control back and forth until the data displayed in the viewfinder come into sharp focus (i.e., the numbers along the bottom edge, focus markers, gridlines, etc.; not the scene in front of your camera).
+- Adjust the diopter control back and forth until the data displayed in the viewfinder come into sharp focus (i.e., the numbers along the bottom edge, focus markers, gridlines, etc., not the scene in front of your camera).

 Diopter adjustments and eye strain